jordannakamoto/CS425/Assignments/02/REPORT.md

 | 07 - dynamic + -O3 compiler flag  | 830.47s user 5.09s system 678% cpu 2:03.19 total | v04 compiled with flag -O3               |

-## Conclusion
+## Conclusion 2
-* It seems that on the smaller data set, the basic threading with the .detach() function performs the best.
-Perhaps this is due to less overhead and locking/unlocking.

 * On the larger dataset, the dynamic scheduling version runs the fastest!
+* I think maybe because I'm using a vector to store chunks of 4 after the datafile is unlocked...
+I'm actually adding data padding which would negate the benefit of grouped fetching.
+I would have to form a hypothesis on how the data is shaped to proceed with this strategy.

 ## i.
-Intuition
+Problem Solving Intuition
 1. Break the code into parts so I understand what's moving
 2. Find the for-loop that is going over the indexed set of LychrelData
 3. Review provided classes - they look already good to go and designed for parallelism and speed, even says thread safety is ready in LychrelData.h